-Get into a plank position with feet together and hands underneath your shoulders.
+Get into a plank position with your feet together and hands underneath your shoulders.
 Keep the abs tight and your butt just slightly up.
 Lower yourself under control until your chest is about an inch from the floor.
 Hold for a beat, and then drive yourself back up.

 Benefits of the Squat

 - You’ll improve mobility as the squat has your body move through multiple planes of motion to complete the exercise.